 The flight order for the first preliminary round will be determined by a random draw, taking into account that frequency will not follow frequency and team member will not follow team member of the same team.
 The flight order for preliminary rounds two, three and four will start at the first, second and third quarter of the initial order.
 The flight order for the first semi final round will be established by a random draw.
 The flight order for the second semi final round will start at the first half of the initial order.
+The flight order for the second semi final round will start at the first half of the initial order.
 The flight order for the first final round will be established by a random draw.
-The flight order for the second final round will start at the first half of the initial order.
+The flight order for the first final round will be established by a random draw.
+The flight order for the first half of the initial order.